SiyanLuwi/SiyanLuwi/README.md

 </div>

 <div align="center">-------------------</div>
 I've been learning and applying various programming languages and I'm not very proficient yet.
-I'm a System Support Specialist in Quezon City Hall. lately I've been very fond of ReactJS, TailwindCSS, PHP and Laravel.
+I'm a System Support Specialist in Quezon City Hall. lately I've been very fond of ReactJS, TailwindCSS, Python,  PHP and Laravel.

 * 🧠  I'm a System Support Specialist in QC-ITDD SDMD